 Software Firewalls – Offer an increased level of protection, although they are insufficient protection on their own and should never be used without a network firewall.

-As with routers, firewalls should block all access to the external environment and prevent access to internal systems unless they are specifically allowed and their configurations must be tested, there must be automatic reporting of failed and granted access and procedures should be developed to ensure that the firewall is always active.
+As with routers, firewalls should block all access to the external environment and prevent access to internal systems unless they are specifically allowed.
+Their configurations must be tested, there must be automatic reporting of failed and granted access, and procedures should be developed to ensure the firewall is always active.

 Different levels of security exist, and while not perfect, the IPSec protocol offers an appropriate degree of protection provided that the VPN has been correctly configured at both ends: The user end and the internal servers which are accessed via the VPN.

 A VPN offers some protection, but alone this is insufficient and other security measures must also be used.
-One important point is that users must not be connected to the internal network via the VPN at the same time as being connected to the internet unless a personal firewall is installed on the device and is active.
-Audit logs should also be automatically generated to ensure intrusion attempts can be identified.
-VPN software must also be kept up to date and only the latest version of the software should be used.
+One important point is that users must not be connected to the internal network via the VPN at the same time as being connected to the Internet unless a personal firewall is installed on the device and is active.
+Audit logs should be automatically generated in order to ensure intrusion attempts can be identifie, and the VPN´s own software must also be kept up to date so that only the latest – most secure – version of the software is used.

 Wireless networks allow medical professionals to connect to internal networks via hand-held and other portable devices, allowing them instant access to ePHI such as medical records and test results.
 Since no cables are needed, a wireless network allows data to be accessed from any area of the facility, such as treatment or examination rooms.